Rajendraladkat1919/three-tier-webapp-deployment/README.md

 ## C. Our Current approach:

 To solve above problem statement we are taking below approach.
-We provising the EKS cluster with node group using eks module and deploying the wep application using helm manifest.
+We are provising the EKS cluster with node group using eks module and deploying the wep application using helm manifest.

 1. Infrastrcture related approach